Ten-week camp for up to 30 Yellowknife homeless opens outside city

 The territory also states that this shelter is not a permanent solution to homeless but rather a temporary measure to provide relief during the winter while more long-term solutions are established.

-Read more about On-the-Land Camp Q&A.
+Read more about On-the-Land Camp in this Q&A.

 Loader Loading...